Hong Kong issues arrest warrants for six overseas democracy activists including US citizen, state media reports - KVIA

 The law criminalizes secession, subversion, terrorism and foreign interference, and it applies to offenses committed “outside the region” by foreigners who are not residents of Hong Kong or China.

-US national Chu, who is the managing director of the Hong Kong Democracy Council, a Washington DC-based advocacy group promoting freedom and autonomy for Hong Kong, appears to be the first non Hong Kong citizen to be targeted under the new security law.
+US national Chu, who is the managing director of the Hong Kong Democracy Council, a Washington DC-based advocacy group promoting freedom and autonomy for Hong Kong, appears to be the first known non-Hong Kong citizen to be targeted under the new security law.

-According to Chu’s biography, he has lived in the US as an American citizen for 25 years.
+According to Chu’s biography, he has lived in the US as an American citizen for more than two decades.
 In a statement posted online, the United States China Commission, a congressional-executive body that monitors human rights and the rule of law in China, called on the Hong Kong government to repudiate the warrant and for the United Nations to begin urgent talks on the national security law and the deteriorating human rights conditions in Hong Kong.

 The Hong Kong government has defended the law as necessary to protect national security, and promised that it would only affect a tiny number of people.